Skip to main content

 2. Development Costs

-Because labor = time, embedded in development costs is how long a project takes.
+Because labor = time, the length of time to complete a project is embedded in development costs.
 Current practice requires charging companies to secure permits, reviews, and approvals from utilities, local authorities, and state governments.
-Delays can add significant costs to project development.
-In fact, these ‘soft costs’ can amount to up to 60% of the hours during a station’s development process.
-Learn more about how we try to simplify the site development process in our recent blog.
+These “soft costs” can account for a significant number of labor hours during a station’s development process.

 3. Operation Costs